Home - Book Preview

 "It's a hotel, Grandma, the staff will clean for you.
 You can have people come visit."

-"If they visit, why can't they stay in one of the hotel rooms?"
+"If they visit, why can't they stay in one of the hotel rooms?" she countered.

-I just smiled, as we headed back to the elevator, it was just too noisy, and not safe to wander around looking.
+I just smiled, as we headed back to the elevator.
+It was just too noisy and not safe to wander around looking.

-As the elevator dropped, Peter said, "Your architect put together four three-bedroom apartments, and two two-bedroom apartments on that level."
+As the elevator dropped, Peter said, "Your architect put together four three bedroom apartments and two two bedroom apartments on that level."

-"I want a two-bedroom then.
+"I want a two bedroom then.
 That's what I have in California, and I don't need somebody else to clean up after me."

-"What ever you want is fine with me.
-One of the two-bedrooms will be my office space."
+"Whatever you want is fine with me.
+One of the two bedrooms will be my office space."

-"Probably better to use a three bedroom Grandpa.
+"Probably better to use a three bedroom, Grandpa.
 You'll need room for your staff to work."

 "How many rooms will there be?"
 Grandma asked.